HANDUMY JEAN TAHAN INTERNSHIP FUND

 Eligibility and Deliverables

-Applications will be reviewed by members of the Internship Fund Selection Committee.
-All applicants will receive notification (via email) of the outcome by June 30, 2023.
+Applications will be reviewed by members of the Internship Fund Selection Committee during each funding cycle.

 Questions?
 Contact SEMC Handumy Jean Tahan Internship Fund Chair, Matt Davis at firstname.lastname@example.org

 The Handumy Jean Tahan Internship Fund is a restricted account fund held by the Southeastern Museums Conference.
-The Fund is a designated restricted account within SEMC Endowment Fund and all earning after June 30,2023, from the corpus are managed in accordance with SEMC Investment Policy and donor stipulations.
+The Fund is a designated restricted account within SEMC Endowment Fund and all earnings after June 30,2023 from the corpus are managed in accordance with SEMC Investment Policy and donor stipulations.